What is a Copyright?

 • Original authorship on a website

-It's important to note that copyright protection isn't as "absolute" as the coverage provided by other forms of intellectual property law.
-For example, the copyright prohibits others from copying the work but does not prevent others from independently creating that work.
-If the creator of an original work believes another has reproduced his work without permission, called infringement, then the creator should register his copyright.
-An IP lawyer can clarify if your copyright has been infringed.
+Working with a copyright lawyer ensures you protect such works.
+Still, it's important to note that protection isn't as "absolute" as the coverage provided by other forms of intellectual property law.
+For example, the copyright prevents others from copying the work but does not prevent others from creating that work.
+A copyright infringement occurs if someone reproduces work without permission.

-A copyright lawyer can help with the copyright registration process.
-Registration helps prove authorship, puts the public on notice of the copyrighted materials and the identity of the work's creator, and provides the potential for additional damages should a copyright infringement lawsuit proceed.
+A copyright lawyer can help with the registration process, accomplishing several things.
+First, it helps prove authorship and puts the public on notice of the copyright.
+Second, it identifies the creator.
+And finally, it provides for potential damages with an infringement.

 Content Not Protected by Copyright Law